-In spite of that we had a great many adventures that summer.
+In spite of that we had a great many interesting adventures that summer.
 We jumped the fence and hiked to the top of Mount Rushmore.
 From the top of George Washington’s head you could see five states.
 What was also revealed is what the sculptor intended to do before he died that was never completed.
-There were halls carved into the rock behind the heads in a small valley that had the beginnings of the Declaration of Independence and the Preamble to the Constitution on the walls.
-All the old tools were there.
+There were halls carved into the rock behind the heads in a small valley that still had the beginnings of the Declaration of Independence and the Preamble to the Constitution craved on the walls.
+All the old tools were also there.
 The park service had just fenced it off.

 When you see it in the movies like Alfred Hitchcock’s “North by Northwest”

 or the more recent “National Treasure” series, all kinds of stuff gets made up about the area in back of the heads.